 - To grow personally and academically by working and interacting with scientists, educators, and museum curators.

 - To develop teamwork, leadership and good interpersonal skills and contribute to the Museum through volunteer service.

 Fee: $75/year.
 Fee covers snacks for Friday meetings, Junior Curator t-shirt, program equipment like scrubs, boots, protective eyewear, camping gear, etc.

-This application-based program is highly competitive, and we receive more applications than we can accept.
-Online applications are due by 5pm April 16, 2018.
-Group interviews for top candidates will take place May 1–4, 2018.
+Please note that this application-based program is highly competitive, and we receive more applications than we can accept.
+Online applications for the 2019–20 program will open in January, 2019.
 Program runs on school year calendar, August–April.